will-decker/portfolio-2019/README.md

 # Developer Portfolio for Will Decker

-A portfolio site to showcase my coding, design and animation projects.
+A portfolio site to showcase my web design and development projects.

-Live site coming soon!
+View the live site [here](https://www.willdecker.com/).

 Made with
 [Gatsby](https://www.gatsbyjs.org/),